 Having a pool at home can be very rewarding, as its presence offers many social benefits and opportunities for exercise.
 But it can also be a hassle.
-We’ll go over the pros and cons of having a pool, so you can decide if buying a home with a pool (or installing one!) is the right fit for you.
+We’ll review the pros and cons of having a pool, so you can decide if buying a home with a pool (or installing one!) is the right fit for you.

 One of the main benefits of having a swimming pool in your own backyard is the great sense of community that it creates.